ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Some core pieces of the web are still centralized, making it more prone to break or being censored.
 IPFS can help and make the web more resilient.

-### Examples of projects

-### Decentralize the DNS
+### Decentralized DNS

 The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is one of the most centralized pieces of the web.
-By having to ask a central place to know where to find  `google.com` or `facebook.com`, it is a central point of failure, be it a technical incident, malicious hack, or voluntary censorship.
-Backing the DNS on IPFS could improve its availability.
-A [prototype](https://www.npmjs.com/package/orbitdns) for Javascript has been published on npm.
+By having to ask a central place to know where to find  `google.com` or `facebook.com`, it is a central point of failure.
+Backing up the DNS on IPFS could improve its availability.
+A prototype for Javascript has been [published on NPM](https://www.npmjs.com/package/orbitdns).

 ### Archive the web